Karen Farrell completed her 18th season as CWRU’s head volleyball coach in 2019, after being named to her current post on March 21, 2006.

 The 2015 squad also produced the program's first win (and second appearance) in the NCAA Division III Volleyball Championship.

-Since 2011, the program has produced 15 All-UAA selections, two UAA Rookies of the Year, two American Volleyball Coaches Association All-Great Lakes region picks, a CoSIDA Academic All-District honoree and two first-team Capital One Academic All-Americans®.
+Since 2011, the program has produced 21 All-UAA selections, two UAA Rookies of the Year, two American Volleyball Coaches Association All-Great Lakes region picks, three CoSIDA Academic All-District honorees and three first-team CoSIDA Academic All-Americans®.

 Back in 2010, Farrell led the Spartans to a 24-11 overall record and the school’s first-ever bid to the NCAA Championship Tournament.
 For their efforts, Farrell and her assistants were named the UAA Coaching Staff of the Year.